bregman-arie/devops-exercises/topics/terraform/README.md

 <details>
 <summary>Explain what <code>depends_on</code> used for and given an example</summary><br><b>

-`depends_on` used to create a dependency between resources in Terraform.
+`depends_on` used to create an explicit dependency between resources in Terraform.
 For example, there is an application you would like to deploy in a cluster.
 If the cluster isn't ready (and also managed by Terraform of course) then you can't deploy the app.
 In this case, you will define "depends_on" in the app configuration and its value will be the cluster resource.

 </b></details>